 As time went on, Mac shifted his focus to the music scene.
 He moved to the San Francisco Bay area with some band friends.
-It was there that he ran a modern-day speakeasy called The French Fry company.
+It was there that he ran a modern-day speakeasy called The French Fry Factory.
 Mac rented an 8500 square foot warehouse and became an underground rock promoter.
 After three years of hard work to make ends meet, Mac moved back to Southern California and on to a career as a painter/contractor.

 He was looking for greater flexibility and had the desire to have more time to surf.
 Unfortunately, Mac developed an allergy to latex, which put an end to his painter/contractor career and also made it impossible for him to wear a wetsuit for surfing.
 Mac kept surfing without the wetsuit and started a job resurfacing cabinets.
 He sanded down the cabinet doors until the wood grain was visible.
 Mac would then revarnish the doors and reinstall them.
 As he worked through this repetitive process, Mac started to see surf breaks in the wood grain.